danbev/learning-crypto/notes/ec.md

 also given T which is destination/final point.
 And d is the number of hops to get there.

-So to generate a the T, the public key, it looks like we only need to perform `dP`.
+So to generate T, the public key, it looks like we only need to perform `dP`.

 `T` is the `public key` in crypto, and `d`, the number of jumps, group operations, on the curve is the `private key`.